Real Assets

 The issue: double-counting costs

 For example, Octopus Renewables Infrastructure Trust (ORIT) and Boralex, two of our renewable energy holdings, both incur operating costs which should be reflected in their share price.
-However, unlike Boralex, ORIT, as a UK Investment Trust, had to present additional costs in a KID, as shown in Figure 1, creating an unfair comparison.
+However, unlike Boralex, ORIT, as a UK Investment Trust, had to present these costs separately in a KID, as shown in Figure 1, creating an unfair comparison.

 Figure 1: Excerpt from ORIT’s KID, dated 03-07-20252.